Sign Up Free

 Not all oracles are built the same.
 The two most important distinctions are trust architecture (who controls the data pipeline) and update model (how and when the data reaches the blockchain).

 A centralized oracle relies on a single entity to source and deliver data.
-This is simpler and cheaper, but it creates a single point of failure.
+Simpler and cheaper, but it creates a single point of failure.
 If that one entity is compromised, goes offline, or delivers incorrect data, every smart contract relying on it is affected.
 This is the exact problem blockchains were designed to solve in financial transactions, and centralized oracles reintroduce it at the data layer.

 The second distinction is less well-known but equally important: how the data reaches the blockchain.
 This is the difference between "push" and "pull" oracle models, and it affects everything from update speed to who pays the gas cost.